jolleyjoe/ngProgressBar/README.md

 =========

 A simple bootstrap-progressbar directive.
 Requires Bootstrap 3.
-The timer will increment from 0 to to a maximum value, and the progress bar will increase based on percentage progress of the timer towards that maximum value.
+The timer will count in seconds from 0 to to the maximum number of seconds given, and the progress bar will increase based on percentage progress of the timer towards that maximum value.

 Usage